Peter Fonda as Larry Rayder, wannabe NASCAR driver and small-time robber

 How to Get the Look

-- Blue chambray cotton snap-front shirt with large collar, pointed Western-style yokes, pointed-flap chest patch pockets (w/ snaps), and triple-snapped square cuffs
+- Indigo-blue denim cotton shirt with large collar, pointed Western-style yokes, snap-front placket, pointed-flap chest patch pockets (with snaps), and triple-snapped square cuffs

 - Brown tooled leather belt

-- Pewter diamond-shaped Wells Fargo belt buckle with blue and red painted enamel
+- Silver diamond-shaped Wells Fargo belt buckle with blue and red painted enamel

-- Black leather high-top driving shoes with tan laces
+- Black leather high-top running shoes with white laces through six eyelets

 - Black socks